itszootime/ps-framework/README.md

 * spatial-crss
 * spatial-resolutions

-An example `getInputMetadata` implementation may look like so:
+An example `getInputMetadata` implementation may look as follows:

 ```java
 @Override